Code-Institute-Submissions/Simon-Game-Javascript-/readme.md

 #### Reset
 The reset button starts the game afresh from Round 1.
 It was implemented via reuse of the gameStart function - this time passing an argument of "x" in order to differentiate from the 2 slightly different calls.

+#### Feedback
+feedback is delivered via the center of the game board.
+Messages advise the user to wait whilst the sequence is run, will advise of correct / incorrect guesses and other functions to keep the player updated.

 ## Technologies Used